-This one page (yes, only one page) summary is a concise and easily parsable overview of everything else in your business plan.
-It’s probably going to be the last thing you sit down to write as you need to use the rest of your business plan to craft it.
+This one page (yes, only one page) summary is a concise and easily parsable overview of everything else in your strategic plan.
+It’s probably going to be the last thing you sit down to write as you need to use the rest of your strategic plan to craft it.
 It should be interesting and engaging to anyone reading it.
 The executive summary should include your organization’s mission statement, a brief history, your strengths (uniquely yours!), and your assets.
 Include a list of your programs and services, your marketing plans, and both short and long term financing strategies.
 What is your organization’s ultimate goal?
 How are you trying to reach it?
 What does your future look like?

 How did your organization get started?
 What progress have you made to date?
 This only needs to be 2-3 paragraphs of information.

 Your Organization’s Structure

 How is your organization structured?
 Who are the founders and why are they invested in this mission?
 Who are the board members and why were they chosen?
 What strategies will you take to further develop your board?
 How is the board structured?
 You can also provide a short bio for each team member and how they fit into the organization here.

 Your Organization’s Mission, Vision, And Values